 13) Most financial aid is not automatically renewable and requires annual reapplication.
 The renewability of each scholarship is noted in the scholarship’s description on the Scholarship Guide and in the Academic Catalog.
 Renewability assumes that budget is available and the recipient is maintaining the requirements listed.

-14) International students who receive institutional aid must return to their home country immediately upon completion of the degree for a minimum of 2 years.
+14) Due to donor-based restrictions international students who accept any scholarships, grants and/or tuition discounts must return to their home country immediately upon completion of the degree for a minimum of 2 years.
 Failure to do so will create a debt with the Seminary for all previously disbursed institutional aid and a hold will be placed on the student’s transcript.
 The recipient will be required to fully pay down the debt through a direct payment or a payment plan before an official transcript will be released.
 This policy applies to graduates who stay in the U.S. after graduation to pursue a job and/or further education.